bplociennik/bplociennik.com/content/post/django-elasticsearch-dsl-celery-signal.md

 ## When should you use it?
 Moving rebuilding indexes from real-time to calculate on the background is not expensive so if you start experiencing issues with response time then think about it.

 Imagine that we have a lot of documents on Elasticsearch like Users, Videos, Comments, and in every document, we need to store a username.
-So when our user will decide to change his username then we have a lot of documents to update:
+So when our user decides to change his username then we have a lot of documents to update:
 - user object
 - all user's movies
 - all user's comments

-So it can take more than a few seconds and there is no need for the user to wait after a change to complete the whole process.
+It can take more than a few seconds and there is no need for the user to wait after a change to complete the whole process.